JAW-Dev/bbpress-live-preview/README.md

 # bbPress: Live Preview Addon

-Add a live preview to your bbPress forms.
+Add a live preview to your bbPress forums.

 You can choose to display the live preview as a toggle.
 Switching from the bbPress editor and the live preview, or you can display the live preview below the editor.